Jon Hess, Department Chairperson

 Program B - Communication Thesis Option

 Program B consists of 30 to 33 semester hours of coursework, 18 semester hours of which must be from the Department of Communication.
 In addition, students complete three to six credit hours of COM 598 Thesis and/or COM 599 Thesis.
-Students choosing to write a thesis must complete the comprehensive examination during their final term of coursework.
-(See the subsequent section on Comprehensive Examination for more information.)

 The student will select a thesis committee consisting of the advisor and at least two other faculty members.
 (One of the faculty members may be from outside the Department of Communication.)
 Students may register for three semester hours of COM 598 Thesis during the term that the prospectus will be presented to the thesis committee for approval.